labai/deci/README.md

 - `eq` – compares numbers of various types (including `null`)
 - `BigDecimal`, `Int`, and `Long` have `.deci` extension functions to convert values to *Deci*

+## What it isn't
+Deci does not reinvent math algorithms - at its core, it reuses Java’s `BigDecimal`.

 ## Math in code

 With _Deci_, you can use operators, making formulas easier to read compared to method calls with _BigDecimal_.